sagarjain2030/Udacity_Astar_C-/README.md

 	If you exit the while loop because the list of open nodes is empty, you have run out of new nodes to explore and haven't found a path.

+#### Commit 8:
+Addition of CheckValidCell function.
+This function checks if the node is valid in the grid coordinates and if it's not an obstacle and not a closed node.
+This will decide we want to add node to open list or not.

 #### Commit 7:
 Addition of while loop from psudo code.
 Finding neighbouring nodes is still remaining.